KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

 5. Your virtual machine should now be created.
 Try to login with `ssh root@a.b.c.d`, with the appropriate ip address obviously.
 The ip address of your SCSSNebula nodes are listed on the Compute page.
 If you used the aforementioned image to create your machine, then the password will be `scssnebula`.
 Login and change this password immediately by running the `passwd` command.
 If you used some other image, consult the provider.

-### 3.1.2 Create a virtual machine using the older UI ###
-We are now going to create an OpenNebula Debian Linux node that we will use to run Docker containers on.
-Here are the steps:

-1. Open the UI for [staff](http://scssnebularesearch.scss.tcd.ie:4567/ui).

-2. Click on the *Storage* menu option, find the `[VM] DebianJessie [Research Ver 1.1]` image, and select the `clone` button.
-In the revealed pane, give the new image a name and click `clone`.
-Note that the cloning of the image will take longer than the GUI suggests, so wait a minute or two before proceeding.
-Next, select the clone in the list, mark the clone as persistent in the image information pane.

-3. Click on *Compute* menu option, and select the `new` button to create a new virtual machine.
-In the revealed pane, give the machine a name, choose an instance type from the dropdown ( I tend to go for `64bit-2CPU-2048MW-withVNC` but choose as you prefer), select the image you just created in the images list.
-Select a network (there is probably only one option) and click `Create`.
-Again, you must wait some time, perhaps as long as 5 minutes before proceeding.

-4. Your virtual machine should now be created.
-Try to login with `ssh root@a.b.c.d`, with the appropriate ip address obviously.
-The ip address of your SCSSNebula nodes are listed on the Compute page.
-If you used the aforementioned image to create your machine, the password will be `scssnebula`.
-Login and change this password immediately by running the `passwd` command.
-If you used some other image, consult the provider.

-5. This is probably a good time to enable [[ssh passwordless access]] access to your node, so that you do not need to keep using the username/password combination to login to your new node.

 ### 3.1.3 Install Docker ###
 We will now install various Docker tools to our new node.